‘Bachelor’ Finale Proposal Dresses: Pictures Of Vanessa Grimaldi, Raven Gates

 Some video of Raven Gates and Vanessa Grimaldi in their Bachelor finale dresses can also be seen below.

-And there are already some spoilers about which dresses the Bachelor finalists will choose.
+And there is already some spoilers about which dresses the Bachelor finalists will choose.
 Hollywood Life noted that Vanessa Grimaldi was seen in previews wearing a “glittering black gown,” which would be the second one from the right in the picture that Fetman shared on Instagram.

-“The plunging v-neckline allowed Vanessa to serve up an ample dose of cleavage and she wore her hair in soft, undone waves, pulled to one side, giving the entire get-up a very romantic feel, which was perfect for the big night,” the report noted.

-“She accessorized with a brown fur stole which was both practical and chic and chandelier earrings added to the glitzy look.”

-The dresses weren’t enough to soothe the nerves of Nick Viall, who had appeared on The Bachelorette twice before and both times left empty handed and was worried it might happen for a third time.
+The dresses weren’t enough to sooth the nerves of Nick Viall, who had appeared on The Bachelorette twice before and both times left empty handed.

 “I’m going to ask her to marry me and my only fear now is what if she says no,” Viall said in a preview of the Bachelor finale.